Have our unsheltered homeless neighbors been engaged and offered housing?

 This approach allows us to understand the complex needs and daily lives of people whom our communities and systems have failed.
 By connecting directly with actual people, in a timely way, we can identify patterns, pinpoint barriers, and rapidly mobilize solutions.

-Pilot Study Approach
+PATHS Study Approach

 Understanding Housing Needs